 I went back to watching Tommy, who had grabbed the mop and bucket.
 She was almost dancing, following the beat of her music as she cleaned the floor.
 Not that the floor needed cleaning, not enough people walked on it.
 Still it was something to do.
 I envied her.

 The tinkling of a bell sounded and I looked up expectantly.

 "Hello," I called to the man that has just walked in.
 "Man" didn't really cover it though; he probably wasn't any older than seventeen.

 Tommy jumped and gave a very girlish shriek before whirling around.
-She barely smiled when she saw who was behind her.
-Before he had time to offer a greeting, Tommy had threaded her fingers through the little hair that he had and locked her lips on his.
+She barely took the time to smile when she saw who was behind her.
+Before he could offer a greeting, Tommy had threaded her fingers through the little hair that he had and locked her lips on his.
 She didn't even bother to take out her headphones.
 They kissed almost violently.
 I worried that they would fall on the newly wet floor and leave me to clean up the blood.

 I stared at them in fascination.
-It looked more like they were trying to bite each other's lips off than really kissing.
-It wasn't even embarrassing to watch like it typically is when couples kiss.
+It looked more like they were trying to bite each other's lips off than actual kissing.
+It wasn't even embarrassing to watch like it typically was when couples kissed.
 There was too much animalism and not enough intimacy in their actions to make the kisses seem like they deserved privacy.
 There was no sweetness.

 One thing was for certain: I didn't envy Tommy anymore.

 At home, I headed straight to my computer to check for messages.
 Scratch that.
 When I got home I stripped out of my ridiculous work clothes and into something summer appropriate as quickly as I could.
 Then I checked for messages.